 While it can require a shift in mindset to refocus a business around patient-centricity, an improvement in Patient Experience can have a profound effect on your bottom line.
 A commitment to care that is supported by staff and felt by patients can lead to happier employees and more loyal patients.
 In 2019, Patient Experience is the single most effective way to grow a Canadian practice and ensure the longevity of your business.

 It can often be easiest to implement a Patient Experience Strategy with help from outside consultants who take an objective view of your business and are better able to see things from a patient’s perspective.
-We’re always here to help with vast experience in providing a high-level service and proven success in transforming patient experience.
+We’re always here to help with vast experience in providing a high-level service and have proven success in transforming patient experience.